 Geelong Road, Whitely Parade and Mitford Parade safety upgrades

-- introduce a right turn ban out of Whitely Parade.
+- introduced a right turn ban out of Whitely Parade.
 Drivers traveling on Whitely Parade wanting to head westbound towards Brooklyn can enter Princes Highway-Geelong Road from the service road and make a U-turn at Angliss Street intersection.

 In 2024, we completed safety improvements at Princes Highway-Geelong Road and Mitford Parade intersection as part of this upgrade.